Kroger and Bed Bath & Beyond Inc. to Collaborate on a National E-commerce Experience and In-Store Pilot to Expand Kroger's Home and Baby Offering | MarketScreener

 The multi-category omnichannel collaboration will include popular items – from bedding and storage to baby furniture and gear – from Bed Bath & Beyond and buybuy Baby's assortment, including the company's exclusive Owned Brands as well as national brands.

-"Many of life's special moments revolve around a meal," said Stuart Aitken, Kroger's senior vice president and Chief Merchant & Marketing Officer.
+"Many of life's special moments revolve around a meal," said Stuart Aitken, Senior Vice President and Chief Merchant & Marketing Officer for Kroger.
 "This collaboration will bring Bed Bath & Beyond as well as buybuy Baby products to our e-commerce and in-store experiences, expanding the ways we can help celebrate those first homes, moves to college, growing families and more.
 Now, when visiting a family member's new home, loved ones can surprise them with a meal and a new set of dishes to serve it on in one convenient shopping experience."

 "Our collaboration with an exceptional retailer like Kroger underscores Bed Bath & Beyond's authority in the home and baby categories," said Mark Tritton, Bed Bath & Beyond's President and CEO.
 "Today's announcement is a key milestone, bringing Bed Bath & Beyond and buybuy Baby products to reach more customers than ever before.
 Our product assortment combined with Kroger's customer base will present extensive opportunities for current and future customers."